paulwizviz/learn-go/stdlib/networking/http-client/doc.md

 While closing an HTTP response body is usually a straightforward operation, there are potential (though less common) scenarios where it might return an error:

-### Possible Errors from resp.Body.Close():
+### Possible Errors from resp.Body.Close()

 * **Underlying Connection Issues**: If the underlying network connection has already been closed or is in a bad state, the Close() operation might return an error related to network communication.
 Resource Issues: In some rare cases, there might be issues with releasing resources associated with the body, although this is less common for HTTP responses compared to file operations.
 * **Implementation-Specific Errors**: The specific implementation of the ReadCloser returned as the resp.Body could potentially have its own specific error conditions for closing.

-### What You Can Do with the Error:
+### What You Can Do with the Error

 Even though errors from resp.Body.Close() are not very frequent or critical in most HTTP client scenarios, it's still good practice to handle them, especially in long-running applications or critical systems.

 Here's what you can do with the error: